To become a notary in Illinois and to perform remote notarizations, you must comply with the following requirements:

 Below is a brief summary of how a remote notarial act is performed:

-• The notary and the signer (also known as a principal or signatory) must be physically located in Illinois.
+• The signer personally appears before the notary via a two-way audio-video communication technology.
+The notary (the witness) and the signer (also known as a principal or signatory) must be physically located in Illinois.
 An Illinois notary cannot perform a remote notarial act for a signer located outside the state of Illinois.

-• The notary must record the audio-video communication session.
+• The notary records the audio-video communication session.

-• A paper (tangible) document must be signed by the signer with an inked pen and the signing must be witnessed by the notary.
+• The paper (tangible) document is signed by the signer with an inked pen and the signing is witnessed by the notary.

-• Each page of the document must be viewed by the notary.
+• Each page of the document is viewed by the notary.

-• The signer must send the signed document to the notary within a certain time frame.
-Check Illinois notary law.
+• The signer sends the signed document to the notary within a certain time frame required by Illinois notary law.

-• The notary must fill out the notarial certificate with a pen and affix his or her wet signature and inked notary seal.
+• The notary fills out the notarial certificate with a pen and affixes a wet signature and inked notary seal once the notary receives the document.

-• The notary will send the notarized paper document to the signer within the required time frame under Illinois law.
+• The notary sends the notarized paper document to the signer within the required time frame under Illinois law.

 To be in compliance, it is important you read your state’s notary laws and rules before performing remote notarizations.